 Pauly D ‘Never Would Have Dated’ Aubrey O’Day Had He Known She Was Trump Jr.’s Alleged Mistress

-Pauly D has spoken out on his ex-girlfriend Aubrey O’Day’s alleged affair with Donald Trump Jr. We’ve got EXCLUSIVE details on his reaction!
+Pauly D has opened up about his ex-girlfriend Aubrey O’Day’s alleged affair with Donald Trump Jr. We’ve got EXCLUSIVE details on his reaction!

 Just a few days after Donald Trump Jr. and Vanessa Trump announced their split, new reports surfaced claiming he had an affair with former Danity Kane singer Aubrey O’Day.
 The news came as quite the shock to many, including her ex-boyfriend Pauly D. “Aubrey always had something about her that could woo a guy no matter who he was, but she was gullible.
 She was really spunky and had a lot of energy and confidence in herself, and that’s what really drew Pauly to her in the first place.
 But, had he known she was romantically involved with Don Jr., he never would have dated her.
 She always wanted the fairytale lifestyle and tried to push Pauly into marriage, and that’s not something that he wanted to do.
 So, they broke up,” a source close to Pauly tells HollywoodLife.com EXCLUSIVELY.